-Heather Turnage is a registered Democrat and resident of Spring Garden, Pennsylvania, located in Pennsylvania's Fourth Congressional District, which is represented by Congressman Scott Perry, a Republican.
-Turnage testified that her "particular district is not very gerrymandered" and that it is "one of the more compact ones[.]"
+Turnage registered Heather is a Democrat and resident of Spring Garden, Pennsylvania, located in Pennsylvania's Fourth Congressional District, which is represented by Congressman Scott Perry, Republican.
+Turnage testified "particular district is her not gerrymandered" and that it is "one of the more compact ones[.]"
 (Turnage Dep.
-48:4-5) She was unsure whether her particular district was fairly drawn.
+48:4- 5) She was unsure whether her particular district was fairly drawn.
 (Id.
 48:11-12) She was also unsure how, if at all, the shape of her district harmed her.
 (Id.
 50:15-23) When pressed on how specifically she was harmed by the 2011 Plan, she explained, "I can't know without having the information basically that ... the redistricting committee has ... because I'm not sure how things might change if districting [were] done differently."
 (Id.
 52:1-5)